-I am a Marie Skłodowska-Curie Research Fellow at the Brain, Body and Self Lab (Ehrsson lab), Department of Neuroscience, Karolinska Institutet (Stockholm, Sweden) and a Honorary Research Associate at the Research Department of Clinical, Educational, and Health Psychology, University College London (London, United Kingdom).
+I am a Marie Skłodowska-Curie Research Fellow at the Brain, Body and Self Lab (Ehrsson lab), Department of Neuroscience, Karolinska Institutet (Stockholm, Sweden).
+I am also an affiliated member of the Clinical and Affective Neuroscience group at the Institute of Cognitive Neuroscience, University College London (London, United Kingdom).

 My research focuses on the relationship between (affective) touch, multisensory integration, interoceptive processing and the sense of body ownership.